transloadit/uppy/website/src/_posts/2017-07-golden-retriever.md

 npm run dev
 ```

 A new browser tab with Uppy + Golden Retriever should open in a moment after the last command from above.
 The app entry point is in `examples/bundled-example/main.js`, it rebuilds on change.
 Enjoy!
-And please give your feedback in the [#268](https://github.com/transloadit/uppy/pull/268) PR. :tada:
+And please give your feedback in the [#268](https://github.com/transloadit/uppy/pull/268) PR 🎉

 The Uppy Team